Call for proposals for the ICOMOS Advisory Committee 2022 Scientific Symposium - Deadline: 30 June

 Guidelines for Abstracts

 - The call for abstracts is open to ICOMOS members in priority – for group presentations, at least one presenter should be a member of ICOMOS.
 Abstracts should clearly explain the proposed presentation, and how it fits into the overall theme and suggested sub-theme.
-This Scientific Symposium will consist of in-person paper or poster presentations in Udon Thani, Thailand.
-On-line presentations are not considered at this time.
+This Scientific Symposium will consist of in-person paper/poster presentations in Bangkok, Thailand and on-line presentations.
 Please clearly indicate the format you are proposing (paper/poster) and provide all the information required under item 5 below – incomplete abstracts will not be considered.

 - Length of abstract: minimum150 words – maximum 300 words;